HIGH ALPINE GRAVEL

 Gravel riding may be a pancake-flat affair in Texas, or a rolling-hill thing in Kansas or Nebraska.
 But here in Colorado we do things a little differently…

-The ‘short’ route of Crooked Gravel will be a full day of riding, with a big, big mountain climb in the Arapaho National Forest coming almost right off the bat.
+The ‘short’ route of Crooked Gravel will be a full day of riding, with a big mountain climb in the Arapaho National Forest coming almost right off the bat.
 Race your buddies on the two timed segments or just settle in at a comfortable pace.
 There is no one right way to Roll Massif.

 At Williams Fork Reservoir we’ll hop back on pavement and head towards Hot Sulphur Springs through a slot canyon.
 There is a second aid station just before Hot Sulphur Springs.
 Take on some sustenance here, because the fearsome Cottonwood Pass lies ahead!
 Okay, it’s not fearsome.
 It’s actually really pretty, smothered with an aspen grove over the top.
 But it is annoyingly steep.
 And it is a timed segment.

 With that work done, you are homeward bound.

 See the two maps below for more detail.
 You can download the GPX file from the RideWithGPS map.

 Please note: Route is subject to change pending permits and road conditions.